vercel/next.js/packages/next/README.md

 export default MyImage
 ```

-To serve static files from the root directory you can add a folder called `public` and reference those files from the root, e.g: `/robots.txt`
+To serve static files from the root directory you can add a folder called `public` and reference those files from the root, e.g: `/robots.txt`.

 _Note: Don't name the `static` or `public` directory anything else.
-The names can't be changed and are the only directories that Next.js uses for serving static assets_
+The names can't be changed and are the only directories that Next.js uses for serving static assets._

 ### Populating `<head>`